Sovereign Art Foundation: Kalki Welfare Society

 The Kalki Welfare Society is a non-profit organisation working for vulnerable children of Pondicherry, India and nearby areas.
 Since June 2008 Kalki has striven to provide a better opportunity to street and other vulnerable children living in very poor conditions, offering them the chance to become active players in their lives.
 The Sovereign Art Foundation is working with the Kalki Welfare Society to establish an arts project for the disadvantaged children it supports.

 Other beneficiary charities

 The Sovereign Art Foundation has also supported Kids Company, The Prince's Foundation for Children & the Arts, Room to Read, The Peace Art Cambodia Project and the Hong Kong Youths Art Foundation to name just a few.
 Over the years the Foundation has raised in excess of US$2 million for charitable activities.

 The Sovereign Group is the main sponsor of the Sovereign Art Foundation.
 Sovereign pays all the administrative expenses, salaries, office costs and the prize money.
-Partners are sought for the sponsorship of the key events and previous exhibitions and auction dinners have been supported by Louis Vuitton, Bulgari, Barclays Wealth, Jaeger Le Coultre, Cathay Pacific, Sotheby's, ADM Capital and many others.
+Partners are sought for the sponsorship of the key events and previous exhibitions and auction dinners have been supported by Louis Vuitton, Bulgari, Barclays Wealth, Jaeger Le Coultre, Cathay Pacific, Sotheby's, ADM Capital, Sutton and many others.